 - Placement of the replacement tooth or teeth

-For a single tooth implant, Dr. Quartuccio makes a new tooth that is customized just for you, called a dental implant crown.
+For a single tooth implant, Dr. Rentz makes a new tooth that is customized just for you, called a dental implant crown.
 It is designed to look just like your other teeth.
 For multiple missing teeth, implant-supported bridges and dentures are also custom-made to look like your natural teeth and to fit your mouth.
 The replacement teeth are attached to the implant posts that were surgically placed in your jawbone.

 Replacement teeth usually take some time to make.
-In the meantime, Dr. Quartuccio may give you a temporary crown, bridge or denture.
+In the meantime, Dr. Rentz may give you a temporary crown, bridge or denture.
 This will help you eat and speak normally until your permanent replacement teeth are ready.